 In particular, younger people can be reached via social media.
 An intensive connection to potential customers of the future shall be established.
 More or less, social media are considered to be one additional communication channel, only one expert emphasized that social media are a core instrument of the corporate communication activities.
-The following potentials can be achieved via the adoption of social media:
+The main potentials, which can be achieved via the adoption of social media, are the following: